dongiac/Can-bus-Bootloader/README.md

 ### Why?

 We need in our car an easy way to update the nodes.
-The actual system (SWD) needs to take out each node and code it with the st-link.
+The actual programming routine needs to take out each node and code it with the st-link via USB.
 **This, in race condition, needs too much time to be applied.**
 The idea is to leave the nodes attached to the car, and with the help of the USBtin (CAN to USB interface), LAWICEL (serial protocol) and Microboot (software updater) we can easily update them.